 Thank you for giving me this outlet to share my feelings and helping me curate this passion into something great and fun, but also informative and meaningful to the CSU community.

 Air Force, with its unique offense, is a team that you guys spent time in fall camp preparing for, in addition to the game-week prep.
 After all the prep, film study, etc., what was it like actually facing that offense on the field?

 I believe we were prepared mentally and physically, but we didn’t show that throughout the whole game.
 To beat a team like that, you must have that killer mentality all game and at times we let it slip.
 Their offense is everything we thought it was going to be.
 Mostly run.
-Trick plays.
-Max protection pass.
+Trick Plays.
+Max Protection Pass.
 Everything we practiced for they threw at us.
-There is a reason that Air Force still runs that offense to this day.
+There is a reason that Air Force still runs that offense till this day.
 It works.
-Even when you are disciplined and sound in stopping the run, their offense wants to wear you down by getting little gains of 3 or 4 yards, and they bank on breaking a couple long ones.
+Even when you are disciplined and sound in stopping the run, there offense wants to wear you down by getting little gains of 3 or 4 yards and they bank on breaking a couple long ones.
 When those little gains add up, it was very frustrating for our defense.
-When we started having success, their offense started making mistakes, and we have to learn how to capitalize on those mistakes.
+When we started having success, their offense started making mistakes and we have to learn how to capitalize on those mistakes.

 Air Force had 0 passing yards in the game.
 Haaziq Daniels was 0 for 2 passing in the game.
-But the Falcons rushed for 373 yards.
+But Air Force rushed for 373 yards.
 What makes it such a challenge to stop their run when you know it’s coming every play?

 They have different run schemes out of similar formations so you have to stay true to the call and not anticipate a certain play, because that could lead to them breaking a run, which they did a couple times throughout the game.

 Air Force came into the game averaging 29.5 points per game.
 You held them to 24.
 What was the defense doing well?